LunaticEradicator/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Creation Of Etch-a-Sketch using DOM Manipulation
+This repository is used for the creation Of Etch-a-Sketch using DOM Manipulation, Css.